Trade Forex Trading

 What's Gold Margin?

-Now can you compare a investor investing $1,000 with another one that is investing $100,000?
-Obviously Not.
-This is how it works: it takes you from that investor investing $1,000 dollars to that investing $100,000.
-Where does the extra money originate from? - You as a trader borrow it from your online xauusd trading broker in what is simply known as Leverage.
-This money which you borrow, you as a trader borrow it against the $1,000 of your capital that you as a gold trader deposit with your broker.
-If you were to explain what this leverage means - then it is the ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade without this leverage it wouldn't be as profitable as it is, in fact you as a trader can still choose and select not to use this leverage, using the 1:1 leverage option but you would not make money and it would take too long to make any trading profits.
+Can you compare a trader or investor who puts in $1,000 with another one who puts in $100,000?
+Of course, you cannot.
+Here is how it happens: it changes you from the investor who puts in $1,000 to the one who puts in $100,000.
+Where does the extra money come from?
+You, as a trader, borrow it from your online xauusd trading broker, and this is called Leverage.
+You borrow this money against the $1,000 of your own money that you, as a gold trader, put with your broker.
+If you wanted to show what this leverage means, it is the power to control a lot of money by using a small amount of your own money and borrowing the rest.
+Without this leverage, trading would not be as profitable: you can still choose not to use leverage and use the 1:1 leverage option, but you would not make much money, and it would take too long to make any trading profits.

 Example of how to calculate leverage & margin:

-XAU/USD Margin required in this case is $1,000 dollars (your money) if it's denoted/expressed as a percentage of $100,000 dollars in your account which you now control it is:
+The XAU/USD Margin needed here is $1,000 (your own money) if we say it's a part of $100,000 dollars in your account that you now control, it looks like this:

 If leverage = 100:1